 What to say at Christmas

 Our recent research found that nearly a third of British people feared writing cards to grieving friends or relatives.
 37% of people also said they would find it useful to have expert advice on what to write.
-So we’ve put together some advice for ‘what to say, when you don’t know what to say’.
+So we’ve put together some advice for ‘what to say, when you don’t know what to say’ when writing a Christmas card, or sending a Christmas message.

-- Include the person’s name or mention them somewhere in the card, rather than trying to avoid it.
-It feels more personal for the person receiving the card, and lets them know their loved one isn’t forgotten.
+- Include the person’s name or mention them somewhere in the card or message, rather than trying to avoid it.
+It feels more personal and lets them know their loved one isn’t forgotten.

 - You can say you know that this year will have been difficult, and that this Christmas might feel strange but that their loved one is still remembered.